Interactive Investors vs InvestEngine

 InvestEngine is the clear winner on cost

 If you are building a straightforward portfolio of index-tracking UCITS ETFs — MSCI World, FTSE All-World, S&P 500, global bonds — InvestEngine gives you everything you need at no cost.
 The automation tools are genuinely stronger than most platforms at any price point.
-The 0% FX markup and fractional investing from £1 make small monthly contributions practical in a way that ii’s whole-unit, £3.99-per-trade model does not.
+Fractional investing from £1 makes small monthly contributions practical in a way ii’s whole-unit model does not — ii’s regular investing is free, but only on purchases, only from a restricted list, and only in whole units.
 There is no compelling reason to pay £71.88/year to do the same thing.

 For investors who need more than ETFs